Skip to main content

 4 test scenarios

-• Partial text deletion within list item allowed JR-document-editing-024.4
+• Partial text deletion within list item - allow JR-document-editing-024.4

 Structural Paragraph Deletion